wojnat12q/spring5webapp/README.md

 * [Ready for Production with Spring Boot Actuator](https://www.udemy.com/ready-for-production-with-spring-boot-actuator/?couponCode=GITHUB_REPO_SF5B2G) - Learn how to leverage Spring Boot Actuator to monitor your applications running in production.

 ### Web Development with Spring Framework
+* [Angular 4 Java Developers](https://www.udemy.com/angular-4-java-developers/?couponCode=GITHUB_REPO_SF5B2G) - Learn how to use Angular with Spring Boot.
+Two flaming hot technologies!
+This is the only course on Udemy where you can learn how to use JHipster to rapidly build your next application!
+Also, be sure to checkout the Slack community for this course!
 * [Mastering Thymeleaf with Spring Boot](https://www.udemy.com/mastering-thymeleaf-with-spring/?couponCode=GITHUB_REPO_SF5B2G) - Once you learn Thymeleaf, you'll never want to go back to using JSPs for web development!

+### Spring Framework 4
+* [Spring Core](https://www.udemy.com/spring-core/) - Learn the core of Spring Framework 4!
+* [Spring Core Advanced](https://www.udemy.com/spring-core-advanced-beyond-the-basics/?couponCode=GITHUB_REPO_SF5B2G) - Go beyond the basics!
+Learn about Aspect Oriented Programming, Spring Security, using Spring Events, JMS and more!

 ## Connect with Spring Framework Guru
 * Spring Framework Guru [Blog](https://springframework.guru/)